LeilaMoussa/automate-attendance-records/README.md

 - [x] Popular events
 - [ ] Tutoring
 - [x] Fix encoding issues (somewhat)
+- [ ] Hide constants in a separate module.

 Future work:
 - [ ] Typos in names: what differentiates a typo from a slighly different name?